dapi-co/DapiConnect-Android/README.md

             baseUrl,
             environment, //DapiEnvironment.SANDBOX or DapiEnvironment.PRODUCTION
-            supportedCountriesCodes, //List of supported countries, fill up the countries you want to support using two-letter country codes (ISO 3166-1 alpha-2) clientUserID, //your user ID, used to destinguish between different users on the same device userID, //you can obtain userID using dapiApp.connect.getConnections isExperimental, //for showing experimental banks.
+            supportedCountriesCodes, //List of supported countries, fill up the countries you want to support using two-letter country codes (ISO 3166-1 alpha-2) clientUserID, //OPTIONAL. your user ID, used to destinguish between different users on the same device userID, //OPTIONAL. you can obtain userID using dapiApp.connect.getConnections isExperimental, //OPTIONAL. for showing experimental banks.
-            theme, //DapiTheme.GENERAL or DapiTheme.ELEGANT or DapiTheme.ELECTRIC
+            theme, //OPTIONAL.
+DapiTheme.GENERAL or DapiTheme.ELEGANT or DapiTheme.ELECTRIC
-            extraHeaders, //Headers to add to all requests extraParams, //Params to add to all requests extraBody, //Body to add to all requests dapiEndPoints //DapiEndpoints settings object for different endpoints )
+            extraHeaders, //OPTIONAL.
+Headers to add to all requests extraParams, //OPTIONAL.
+Params to add to all requests extraBody, //OPTIONAL.
+Body to add to all requests dapiEndPoints //OPTIONAL.
+DapiEndpoints settings object for different endpoints )
 	val dapiApp = DapiApp(this, dapiConfigurations)
 	val dapiApp2 = ...